agh-glk/pydic/docs/source/PyDicManager.rst

 Word identification namespace
 -----------------------------

-In difference to PyDic class, PyDicManager provide its own word identification namespace, that is in fact encapsulating actual PyDic instance identificator (integer) with ``@`` sign and dictionary name.
+Because PyDic itself provides an word identification namespace, it does not make a big problem to handle multiple dictionaries at once.

 Format of identificator is: ``<pydic integer identificator>@<pydic name>``

 Eg. ``132@first_dictionary``

-In this way it is possible to use different words from different dictionaries in one namespace of tokens.

 .. warning::

-    You should never load dictionaries with the same names, as dictionary name should be unique in program run.
+    You should never load dictionaries with the same names, as dictionary name should be unique.

 ``id`` method
 -------------